hrosicka/hrosicka/README.md

 - [**Simple Selenium Example:**](https://github.com/hrosicka/SimpleSeleniumExample) Lazy?
 Automate Python website interactions with Selenium and Chrome webdriver - work smarter, not harder!
 - [**Java Calculator Galaxy:**](https://github.com/hrosicka/JavaCalcGalaxy) Looking for fun with programming and calculators?
 Then you're in the right place!
 This repository contains a collection of simple calculators in Java, perfect for beginners who want to dive into the world of programming.
 - [**Java Color Mixer:**](https://github.com/hrosicka/ColorMixer) Explore the infinite spectrum of colors by adjusting red, green, and blue sliders in this intuitive Swing-based Java application, perfect for beginners and experienced color enthusiasts alike.
-- [**Baby's First Steps into C++:**](https://github.com/hrosicka/SimpleConsoleApplications) Welcome, aspiring programmers, to the ultimate treasure trove for budding C++ ninjas!
+- [**Baby's First Steps into C++:**](https://github.com/hrosicka/SimpleConsoleApplications) Welcome, aspiring programmers 🐣👶🏻🐣, to the ultimate treasure trove for budding C++ ninjas!
 This GitHub repository is your one-stop shop for embarking on an exhilarating journey into the world of console applications.
 - [**Cobol Basics:**](https://github.com/hrosicka/CobolBasics) Tired of Python?
 Try this!
 Calling all retro lovers, modern hipsters, and old-school programmers!
 Enjoy it!